Validark/Roblox-TS-Libraries/yield-for-tree/README.md

 This library also exports `EvaluateTree` if you want to use it for your own nefarious purposes.

 ###### Note: This library doesn't mutate/modify anything, it only yields until the tree is fully detected.
-The only thing manipulated by this library is the passed-in tree.